lamhq/tech-notes/pages/backend/python/syntax/oop/duck-typing.md

 birds = [Duck(), Swan(), Albatross()]
 ```

-The code below just calls the expected methods, it doesn’t care about what object bird is holding at a given time.
+The code below just calls the expected methods, it doesn't care about what object bird is holding at a given time.
 If the object provides the method, then the code works without breaking.
-That’s the flexibility that duck typing offers:
+That's the flexibility that duck typing offers:

 ```py
 for bird in birds: